Addition theorems for Ziegler pairs of hyperplane arrangements: Introduction

 This conjecture is still wide open, even for line arrangements in $\mathbb{P}^2$.
 Note that the assumption on the field is essential as Ziegler observed in~\cite{Ziegler_Characteristic} that there exists a non-free arrangement of $9$ lines over $\mathbb{F}_3$ with underlying matroid the dual Hesse configuration whereas this matroid also admits free realizations over fields of characteristic not $3$.
 However, we know that Terao's conjecture (in this stronger form that fixes the field) holds for line arrangements in $\mathbb{P}^2$ over any field with up to $14$ lines~\cite{Tearo14}.

 Ziegler was the first to provide evidence against this conjecture, describing a pair of line arrangements with the same combinatorics, but with non-isomorphic modules of derivations~\cite{Ziegler}.
 Pairs of arrangements with these properties are therefore nowadays called \emph{Ziegler pairs}, which is the main focus of this paper.
-To the best of our knowledge, these are the only known Ziegler pairs so far:
+To the best of our knowledge, the known sources of Ziegler pairs are the following.

 \begin{itemize} \item The Ziegler pair described in~\cite{Ziegler} consisting of two line arrangements with $9$ lines each that intersect in $6$ triple points.
 The degrees of a minimal generating system of their derivation modules are $(1,5,6,6,6)$ and $(1,6,6,6,6,6,6)$.
 It was later pointed out by Schenck that the former case is characterized by the condition that the $6$ triples points lie on a conic~\cite{Sch12}.
-This example was recently studied in detail by Dimca and Sticlaru in~\cite{DS24}. \item This Ziegler pair was generalized through concepts from \emph{rigidity theory} in~\cite{DST25}.
+This example was recently studied in detail by Dimca and Sti\-cla\-ru in~\cite{DS24}. \item This Ziegler pair was generalized through concepts from \emph{rigidity theory} in~\cite{DST25}.
 In particular, the authors propose a construction of an infinite family of Ziegler pairs of line arrangements. \item It was observed in~\cite{KLP24} that the matroids with a \emph{singular realization space} found in~\cite{CL25} also yield Ziegler pairs.
 The derivation module differs when the realization, a line arrangement with $12$ lines, is in the singular locus of the realization space in these examples. \item The \emph{elliptic matroid} $E_n$ is the rank $3$ matroid on the ground set $\{0,1,\ldots,n-1\}$ where a triple is a non-basis if and only if the sum of these numbers is zero modulo $n$.
 The name of this matroid stems from the fact that for $n\ge 10$, the realization space is birational to the elliptic modular curve $X_1(n)$~\cite{BR24}.
 The matroid $E_{11}$ also appeared prominently in~\cite{BHKL25} as a counter-example regarding the space of Lorentzian polynomials.
 Moreover, Cuntz and the third author observed in \cite{CP} that the realization space of $E_{10}$ also yields a Ziegler pair as the derivation module differs on a rational point of this realization space, i.e., the elliptic modular curve $X_1(10)$. \end{itemize}

 Let us mention that in all of these examples there is a \emph{hidden collinearity} in one part of the pair, that is there are collinear intersection points of the arrangement which are not forced to be collinear by the underlying matroid.